zhuzhiwei99/UniGSC/README.md

 ![Teaser](./assets/teaser.jpg)

-**UniGSC** is a highly modular and extensible framework for compressing **static and dynamic Gaussian splats**, supporting both video and point cloud codecs.
-It’s designed for **researchers and developers** to quickly prototype, evaluate, and extend Gaussian Splat compression pipelines.
+**UniGSC** is a highly modular and extensible framework for compressing **static and dynamic Gaussian Splats**, supporting both video and point cloud codecs.
+It’s designed for **researchers and developers** to quickly prototype, evaluate, and extend Gaussian Splats compression pipelines.

 ![Pipeline](./assets/pipeline.jpg)